-Become an expert in the Biomedical Sciences, a fast-growing area providing humankind with solutions to a wide range of challenges linked to maintaining health and wellbeing through every stage of life.
-You will gain an integrated knowledge of the human body; how its organs, tissues and cells work together to keep it healthy, and what goes wrong in disease.
-You will find out how we use current experimental techniques to investigate the workings of the body and discover solutions to health problems.
+Become an expert in the Biomedical Sciences, a rapidly-growing area, developing solutions to a wide range of challenges linked to maintaining health and wellbeing through every stage of life.
+You’ll gain an integrated knowledge of the human body; how its organs, tissues and cells work together to keep you healthy, and what goes wrong in disease.

-You will discover and explore cutting edge research in areas such as regenerative medicine, tissue engineering, drug discovery, cancer biology and dementia for example.
-You will be part of an investigative-based inspirational and engaging learning experience, informed by our research, and delivered world leading academics.
+Explore cutting edge research in areas such as regenerative medicine, tissue engineering, drug discovery, cancer biology and dementia.
+You will be part of an investigative-based inspirational and engaging learning experience, informed by our research, and delivered by world leading academics.

-Staff in our school are leaders in Biomedical Sciences disciplines that encompass anatomy, physiology, pharmacology, neuroscience, biochemistry and microbiology, with many working at the interface with other disciplines such as medical engineering, advanced materials science, computing and robotics.
+Staff in our school are leaders in Biomedical Sciences disciplines that encompass anatomy, physiology, pharmacology, neuroscience, biochemistry and microbiology, with many working in conjunction with other disciplines such as medical engineering, advanced materials science, computing and robotics.

-Our focus will be on making you workplace ready, equipped to succeed in whatever career you choose to go onto.
-To showcase your knowledge and skills to potential employers, you’ll undertake an independent capstone or culminating research project, where you will bring together the knowledge, skills and attributes developed throughout your degree and apply these with the ultimate aim of creating a solution to a problem.
+Our focus will be on making you workplace ready.
+You’ll undertake an independent capstone or culminating research project, bringing together the knowledge, skills and attributes developed throughout your degree.

-Develop experimental skills in specialised laboratories.
-Experimental skills modules throughout the first 2 years train you to identify problems, design and conduct experiments to find answers to key biomedical questions.
+- Experimental skills modules throughout the first 2 years train you to design and conduct experiments to find answers to key biomedical questions.

-The opportunity to undertake an independent capstone research project under the supervision of a field-leading academic, further developing the key skills and attributes that will set you apart in both the competitve graduate job market and when seeking to commence a PhD.
+- Develop the key skills and attributes that will set you apart in both the competitive graduate job market and when seeking to commence a PhD.